 - First, we assess the specific requirements of the school through an internal assessment assurance audit of existing systems and practices, in close collaboration with key leadership and governance figures.
 We then provide feedback as a ‘critical friend’, assessing processes and performance on all levels from the viewpoint of our extensive experience of best practices in the international school sector.
 This critical approach offers encouragement and celebrates what is found to be working successfully as well as identifying present and possibly future problems where they are encountered.
 CLC consultants work closely and in tandem with school teams through- internal surveys, learning walks and observations.
 We also use focus groups and small team collaborations, culminating our process with a report and an exit meeting.
 A detailed report is then submitted at the end of this process with concrete ideas for school development, providing the school with strategic objectives over future years.

 - As a second way forward, we can provide collaborations with master teachers, who will bring to your school their extensive experience working in the international sector, both at home and abroad.
 Partnerships with our master teachers support schoolteachers in the areas where intervention, collaboration and role modelling can help to improve the levels of teaching and learning in particular departments with the larger goal to improve a school's overall performance.
 To this end, master teachers can participate in the life of the school on all levels, from the senior leadership and department meetings to the classroom, as required.

-- Analyze student learning data, school’s overall and department-wise results, and teaching impact, in order to advise stakeholders of about students’ achievements, reflect and improve areas that need attention.
+- Analyse student learning data, school’s overall and department-wise results, and teaching impact, in order to advise stakeholders about students’ achievements, reflect and improve areas that need attention

 - Support development of exit and learning surveys, as a source of student-led data for school improvement

-- Coordinate strategies with leadership staff to achieve organizational results in areas of parents’ satisfaction
+- Coordinate strategies with leadership staff to achieve organisational results in areas of parents’ satisfaction

 - CLC helps schools formulate teachers’ appraisal that are both formative and evolutionary in nature and aligned with